yewstack/yew/README.md

 }
 ```

-Using `ShouldRender` is more effective than comparing the model after every update, because not every model
+Using `ShouldRender` is more effective than comparing the model after every update because not every model
 change leads to a view update.
-It lets us skip model comparison checks entirely.
+It allows the framework to skip the model comparison checks entirely.
-You can control updates very accurately.
+This also allows you to control updates as precisely as possible.

 ### Rust/JS/C-style comments in templates